-Abusive relationships among teens are more typical than you think, a startling new study by the American Psychological Association found.
+Abusive relationships among teens are more typical than you think, a startling study by the American Psychological Association says.

 One-third of young people ages 14 to 20 said they have been victims of violence with someone they dated, it noted, and one-third said they have played the role of the abuser.

 The study – which was called Growing Up with Media and analyzed 2011-12 data from 1,058 youth – also serves as a reminder that not only men are capable of abusing a partner.

 How would you react if a male friend or your son told you his girlfriend was abusing him?
 It may be hard to swallow, but it’s a lot more common than you might think.

 And it’s perhaps the most interesting point the study brings up: Young girls are almost as likely to inflict violence as they are to be victimized in an abusive partnership.

 Local experts say that statistics of teen dating violence incidents and women as abusers are not necessarily increasing, but such cases are becoming more widely recognized.

 “In many cases, domestic violence perpetrated by females against males is unreported,” says Tara Michener, the founding president of Professionals Against Bullying and owner/operator of Rochester-based Michener Associates Counseling Center.
 “Societal stigmas can prevent men from seeking help in abusive relationships controlled by their female counterparts.”